myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 ## Extensions

 You can add analog, digital and PWM extensions to your Raspberry Pi.
 This allows you to add more sensors and actuators to your Raspberry Pi.
-You can find a list of <a href="https://mydevices.com/cayenne/marketplace/" target="_blank">Extensions supported by Cayenne</a> on the Cayenne **Marketplace**.
+You can find a list of <a href="https://mydevices.com/cayenne/marketplace/" target="_blank">Extensions directly supported by Cayenne</a> on the Cayenne **Marketplace**.
 The Marketplace includes details on each device, **Datasheet**, **User Guides** and **Purchase** links in case you need hardware for your use.

 In addition, you can find helpful wiring tutorials here to help you wire and connect your component for use.